DDDEastMidlandsLimited/dddem-blog/_posts/2019-11-01-it-takes-a-community.md

 Special thanks to the speakers from the first session who had their talks rudely interrupted by the fire alarms _twice_, and had their talks cut short. <a href="https://twitter.com/JessSalisburyy" target="_blank">Jessica</a>,  <a href="https://twitter.com/ZackerTheHacker" target="_blank">Zac</a> and  <a href="https://twitter.com/AnthonyDotNet/" target="_blank">Anthony</a> we hope to see you at a local meetup soon.
 Thank you again for being so understanding.

+You can find a full list of the speakers with their bios and links <a href="https://www.dddeastmidlands.com/speakers" target="_blank">here</a>.
+Please book them for your events!

 <br/>

 ### The Photographer and Videographers